-Students enrolled for credit who wish to change to auditor status must submit official Add/Drop Forms (dropping the class for credit and adding the same class for audit) before the appropriate deadline each semester, as noted in the Withdrawal/Audit Calendar.
+Students enrolled for credit who wish to change to auditor status (dropping the class for credit and adding the same class for audit) must submit an official Add/Drop Form (downloadable at http://education.jhu.edu/student-resources/office-of-the-registrar/forms-and-petitions/) before the appropriate deadline each semester, as noted in the Withdrawal/Audit Calendar.
 For the last day to change to auditor status for alternate format classes, students should consult the Withdrawal/Audit Calendar, or contact the Office of the Registrar at 410-516-9816.